-Alice Eastwood was born in Toronto, Canada in 1859.
-In her youth she experienced loss and much struggle, beginning with the passing of her mother when Alice was six years old.
+Born in Toronto, Canada in 1859, Alice Eastwood experienced loss and much struggle in her youth, beginning with the passing of her mother when Alice was six years old.
 Her father, experiencing financial hardship and unable to care for his children, sent Alice to live with other family members and then to a convent.

 At fourteen, she moved back in with her father, who was now living in Denver.
 There she attended high school, graduating as the valedictorian of her class.